THE SERUM BIOBANK

 Disease information is collected through the NHS Information Centre for Health and Social Care, Hospital Episode Statistics and death certificates.
 This data can be supplemented with additional disease data from UK General Practice and hospital medical records.

-We can also match healthy volunteers, with benign and in-situ tumours as well as other diseases that are known to interact with a potential biomarker.
+WWe can match healthy volunteers with benign and in-situ tumours as well as confounding diseases that could also affect biomarker levels, allowing studies to be truly representative of real-world populations.

 Consented ethical approach